-I have shown the low-back ligaments, but many of these are the same in the neck and upper back.
+I have shown the low-back ligaments below, but many of these are the same in the neck and upper back.

-Supraspinous/Interspinous

-Ligaments: The "duct tape" that runs down the very back of your spine in the middle, on top of, and between the spinous processes.
-These are the bony bumps you can feel in the middle of the spine in the back (thinner people will feel more of them).
+Supraspinous/Interspinous Ligaments: These ligaments are the "duct tape" that runs down the very back of your spine in the middle, on top of, and between the spinous processes.
+The spinous processes are the bony bumps you can feel in the middle of the spine along your back (thinner people will feel more of them).
 They control the motion of the vertebrae when you bend forward.
 They are commonly injured in car crashes and other trauma and may become degenerative with age.

-Intertransverse Ligaments: These go between the bony processes (transverse processes) that stick out of the side of the spine.
+Intertransverse Ligaments: These ligaments travel between the bony processes (transverse processes) that stick out of the side of the spine.
 They control motion in the vertebrae when you bend to the side.
-If bending that way makes things worse, these ligaments may be stretched.
+If bending that way makes things worse, these ligaments may be stretched and too loose.

-Iliolumbar Ligaments: These go from the side of the L5 and sometimes L4 (bottom low-back vertebrae) to the side of the hip/pelvis area.
+Iliolumbar Ligaments: These ligaments go from the side of the L5 and sometimes L4 (bottom low-back vertebrae) to the side of the hip/pelvis area.
 They are major stabilizing ligaments of the most mobile part of the low back.
-Problems in these ligaments can refer pain down to the thigh and front of hip.
+Problems in these ligaments can refer pain down to the thigh and front of the hip.
 To learn more, click here.

-Sacroiliac (SI) Joint Ligaments: These are the massive ligaments at the back of the sacroiliac joints (the joints between the tailbone and back of the pelvis/hip).
-Women have more issues here than men, and these can be stretched during childbirth, falls onto the butt, and trauma.
+Sacroiliac (SI) Joint Ligaments: These ligaments are the massive ligaments at the back of the sacroiliac joints (the joints between the tailbone and back of the pelvis/hip).
+Women have more issues here than men, as these can be stretched during childbirth, falls onto the butt, and trauma.
 The pain is often in this area at the back of the hip and can refer down the leg.